First and Foremost

 Go with the flow and embrace the weather!
 Depending on the season your wedding date falls in, hope for sunshine but have a Plan B… just in case.
 And if it rains, your day is not ruined.
-Some of my favorite images happened under an umbrella, running from the limo into the church, and dancing in the rain with giant galoshes on!
+Some of my favorite photographs happened under an umbrella, running from the limo into the church, and dancing in the rain with giant galoshes on!

 Getting Ready in the Morning

 Since wedding photography coverage often starts in the morning, wedding tip #3 is to consider what you’re going to wear as you get ready.
-Pick yourself up a nightgown, matching PJ set, button down shirt, or robe.
+Pick yourself up a nightgown, matching pajama set, button down shirt, or cute robe.
 Something to be comfortable in, and still look your best while getting ready- rather than last night’s wrinkly pajamas.

 Next to the reception, this is my favorite time of a wedding day (a day after session is a totally different ball game).
 After family formals and wedding party photos, make sure to set aside 30 minutes to an hour for photos of the two of you.
 I will take it from there, posing you and guiding you through the entire experience!
 After all, I am there to make you look your best!

 An outdoor ceremony can be such a beautiful backdrop for your wedding!
 You can figure out the ideal start time by looking up the sunset time for your wedding day and subtracting two or three hours.
 This will ensure you have a great experience and can take advantage of that beautiful evening light.

 Consider an unplugged ceremony if you like the idea of your friends and family being present at your wedding instead of taking it in through an LCD screen.
 A sea of smart phones glowing at you might be distracting as you are walking down the aisle and in your photos.
 For more info, check out this article on the OffBeat Bride.